-Obviously the very first thing you'll do is unbox your slow cooker.
+Obviously the very first thing you’ll do is unbox your slow cooker.
 You must unbox it in order to make all those magical slow cooker recipes.
-(And, if I were cooler, I would have made an unboxing video with my slow cooker; but I am me, so I didn't.)
+(And, if I were cooler, I would have made an unboxing video with my slow cooker; but I am me, so I did not.)

 But beyond deciding what you will make with your new kitchen appliance, are there any other things you should do?
 Why yes, yes there are.
 (We’re glad you asked.)

 I’ll admit that this is something I have difficulty with.
 I tend to fall in the camp of “figure it out as I go.”
 But there are important details in there, and you probably only have to read them once.
 For example, I learned that I should never, ever submerge my slow cooker in water (okay, maybe I knew that one) and also that I shouldn’t add cold food to a hot pot or very hot food to a cold pot.
 The stoneware is sensitive!

 Your slow cooker probably has a warranty, so you should register it.
 Right now.
 Otherwise you’ll never do it.

 But it’s never been used, you might say!
 Still, it’s not a bad idea to give your new arrival a quick clean.
 For starters, there’s probably some residual something or other that you don’t want to go in your slow cooker chicken recipe.

 Giving it a quick clean also allows you to get familiar with your slow cooker and its parts, which will make it easier to use and properly clean down the road.
 And because there’s no crusty stew stuck to the sides, it’s pretty easy to do.
 Just give the removable parts a rinse with warm, soapy water before drying it.